Setup nodejs development environment in Amazon EC2

 This is going to take some time so be patient.

-Yum package manager have no direct node.js or node repository so you need to manually download and compile the node.js binary package.
+Yum package manager has no direct node.js or node repository so you need to manually download and compile the node.js binary package.
 This step will take some time so make sure you grab a coffee before starting.

-1 : Install GCC++ and Make.
+1: Install GCC++ and Make

 3: Install git

-1 : Download latest version of Node.js
+1: Download the latest version of Node.js

 Switch to node folder.

-In order to install Node.js, you need to switch to latest branch of it.
+In order to install Node.js, you need to switch to the latest branch of it.
 Current stable version at the time of writing this tutorial is v0.12.2.

 Run this command to switch to branch.

-Run following command one by one.
+Run following commands one by one.

 sudo make install

-Wait for few minutes and you are done !
+Wait for few minutes and you are done!

 Say “Hello World”